What are eye conditions?

-Diabetic retinopathy is damage to the retinal blood vessels caused by uncontrolled diabetes.
+- Diabetic retinopathy is damage to the retinal blood vessels caused cellular changes from diabetes.

-Retinal detachment is separation of the light-sensing retina from the blood vessels that provide it oxygen and nutrients.
+- Retinal detachment is elevation of the light-sensing retina from its normal location.

 Anyone can develop an eye condition including infants, children, adolescents, adults, and the elderly.
 Conditions that impair vision tend to occur much more frequently in the elderly due to the aging process.
 More than 3.3 million people in the United States have legal blindness or low vision (Source: CDC).